 Quaker Ridge G.C. – 14th – 576 yards – par 5

 At “Tilly’s Treasure” Quaker Ridge, the 14th is an excellent example of the Great Hazard.
-The bunkers angle so that the left side is the preferred route to the green and also the shorter side of the hazard.
+The bunkers angle so that the left side is the preferred route to the green while also being the shorter side of the hazard.
 However, the entire left side of the fairway is guarded by bunkers.
-This forces a player to make a decision, usually opting to aim towards the right center of the fairway and create a slightly more difficult angle and longer shot into the green.
-In total, it’s 480 yards uphill to clear the cross bunkers, and quite the stout challenge.
+This forces the player to decide if they want to play it safe down the right.
+This decision creates a slightly more difficult angle and longer shot into the green.
+Clearing the cross bunkers requires 480 yards in two shots and plays uphill.
+Needless to say it’s quite the challenge.